Just prior to the Chaco War, neither

 and Izocenos) forced by the

 to join the army.
 By 1932, Paraguay sent massive numbers of troops to the border.
-On June 15, 1932 a Bolivian force raided a Paraguayan fort at a location called Vanguardia and this touched off the Chaco War.
+On June 15, 1932 a Bolivian force raided a Paraguayan fort in Vanguardia and this touched off the Chaco War.

 Who held the advantage at any given moment during the war depended greatly on the terrain in each area and town in which battles were taking place.
 The Bolivian army was initially larger and better trained than the Paraguayan army.
 Some say that, being from the highlands, Bolivia soldiers could not weather the harsh climate and conditions of the hot, arid Chaco savannahs.
 However, at other times, Bolivia temporarily held the advantage, such as in